blascarr/Chibitronics_Logic_Gates/README.md

 # Chibitronics_Logic_Gates
 This repository contains some templates to create circuits with stickers for teenagers and understand the concept of logic gates in a funny way.

+You will need only some LED Stickers and copper tape and two 3.3V button battery.
+Print the template you need from <b>LogicGates_templates</b> folder and bend dash lines.

+<b>*ATENTION:</b> If you want switch on two or more LEDs stickers, you will need two battery cells to work with.

 <h2> Simple Gates</h2>
 <ul>